ankallio/garage-thing/README.md

 # garage-thing

-A "thing" implementation for a Raspberry Pi based [WebThings](https://webthings.io/) system which operates a garage door with a relay and shows the door's open state with a reed switch, both connected to the Pi's GPIO ports.
+A WebThing for a Raspberry Pi based [WebThings](https://webthings.io/) system which operates a garage door with a relay and shows the door's open state with a reed switch sensor, both connected to the Pi's GPIO ports.

 The garage-thing is a Java based service running in the background.
-It is added the WebThings Gateway running on the same device (or another device on the same network) and operated through the Gateway.
+It is added on to the WebThings Gateway running on the same device (or another device on the same network) and operated through the Gateway.

 ## Installation on a Raspberry Pi device